-Thinking about travel to the Inca Lands?
+Thinking about traveling to the Inca Lands?
 There are many different aspects you must consider for your Peru travel.
 How do you get to Peru?
-Might be one, how will your travel around?
-Would be another, where will you stay?
+How will you travel around?
+Where will you stay?
 What type of accommodation is on offer?
 What will you see?
 Is it safe to travel around without an organized tour?
 These are all valid questions you will need to ask when planning your trip not only in Peru but also in all parts of the world.
-However, in the article we the team of Machu Travel Peru will speak about another subject that is equally as important, what language is spoken in Peru?
+However, in this article, the team of Machu Travel Peru will speak about another subject that is equally as important, what language is spoken in Peru?

-There is much slang, which is only spoken in Peru such as chibolo for muchacho or boy in English or churro and papasito for guapo, or good looking in English.
-Peruvians tend to put “ito” on the end of world as a term of affection, as papi becomes papito for your father and mami becomes mamita, the term you would use for your dear mother.
+There is a lot of slang, which is only spoken in Peru such as “chibolo” for “muchacho” or boy in English, or “churro” and “papasito” for “guapo”, or good looking in English.
+Peruvians tend to add the suffix “-ito” on the end of a world as a term of affection, as “papi” becomes “papito” for your father and “mami” becomes “mamita”, the term you would use for your dear mother.

 The Spanish in Peru is divided mainly into Coastal, Andean and Amazonian Spanish, for example, the Spanish in the Cusco region is influenced by some of the local dialects, spoken in that region of Peru.
-Therefore, you may here different words than say in Lima.
+Therefore, you may hear different words than the ones typically spoken in Lima.

-Recently the Inca language of Quechua, has been given status as an official language of Peru, the Quechua language was spoken by the Incas and is spoken around widely in the Andes.
+Recently, the Inca language of Quechua has been given the status of an official language of Peru, the Quechua language was spoken by the Incas and is spoken around widely in the Andes.
 A spoken language as the Inka had no written language; Quechua is full of wonderful sounds but is extremely hard to speak.

 Previous president Alejandro Toledo led a campaign to have the language taught in schools, which was successful as most schools teach some Quechua today.
-The former president gave his inaugural speech in Quechua at the Inca Citadel of Machu Picchu even his wife, who was born in Belgium gave her speak in Quechua.
+The former president gave an inaugural speech in Quechua at the Inca Citadel of Machu Picchu even his wife, who was born in Belgium gave her speech in Quechua.

 A little bit of Quechua to try, Yes -> Riki, NO -> Mana, Madam -> Mama, Sir ->Tayta, and Thank You -> Añay.

-The other language that is common in Peru is Aymara, this features in the South of Peru, mainly around the Puno and Lake Titicaca Areas.
+Another common language in Peru is Aymara, which is used in Southern Peru, mainly around the areas that surround Puno and Lake Titicaca.
 This language is also strong in Northern Bolivia and Northern Chile, in all these areas there are around three million speakers of the language.

-Although a similar language to Quechua, Aymarian has many differences, the main being the pronunciation is very distinct.
-There have been many attempts to create a written language, but this has proven complicated to say the least.
+Although a similar language to Quechua, Aymara has many differences, the main being the pronunciation which is very distinct.
+There have been many attempts to create a written language, but this has proven to be complicated, to say the least.

 The language was originally a series of symbols, mainly pictures of people or things, these symbols represented the things they portrayed.
 The symbols were never standardized and there were many variations in the way they were used.
-This also depended on the region you were from in Peru.
+This also depended on the region.
 There are also many other languages including Jaqaru, Ashaninka, Aguaruna, Axinica, Caquinte and Machiguenga to name a few.
 These languages are from many different parts of Peru but are not as spoken as Spanish, Quechua or Aymara.
 We hope we have given you some insight into the languages of Peru and where they are spoken.

-So when you buy you vacation package to Peru, there will be many considerations but if you think to learn some Spanish, you will get by.
-Most people who work in tourism speak some English and this includes the staff who work in hotels and restaurants.
+So when you buy your vacation package to Peru, there will be many considerations but if you are thinking about learning some Spanish, you will get by.
+Most people who work in tourism speak some English and this includes the staff that works in hotels and restaurants.